 They used to say that big large glass buildings don’t buy software, people do.
 But we would be more correct in saying that when it comes to business software these days, people aren’t buying software, large-framed glasses wearing Millennials are.
-And if you’re in the business of marketing or selling software or marketing this has big implications for you.
+And if you’re in the business of marketing or selling software, this has big implications for you.

 What is the size of the opportunity?

 There are currently 5.4 million Generation Y (otherwise known as Millennials) in Australia, and within the next 5 years this group will begin to dominate the workplace, making up 75% of all workers.

 And they are already significant influencers or decision-makers when it comes to software purchases.
-Some estimates place this already at a 50/50 split between boomers/Gen X, and Gen Y.
+Some estimates place this already at a 32/60 split between Gen X, and Gen Y.

 This, plus the rise of SaaS, means that users are now the buyers.

 The advent of SaaS software in particular has opened the door to this tranche of staff being free to make significant software buying decisions.
 Monthly subscriptions and free trials mean teams can adopt a new platform without having to get senior approval for a large CAPEX spend.